In 2014, Our Daily Bread celebrated 30 years of providing help and hope to struggling residents of the Fairfax County area.

 While many organizations and programs developed to assist the homeless, Our Daily Bread recognized a need that was going unmet—serving those families who, while not homeless, were in financial crisis and in danger of “falling through the cracks.”
 These families and individuals live from paycheck to paycheck, and unexpected expenses can send them spiraling from self-sufficiency to the brink of homelessness.
 As the cost of housing in Fairfax County rose sharply through the 1990s and 2000s, rent claimed a greater and greater share of these families’ resources, leaving little left over to meet other needs or provide a financial cushion for emergencies.

 Our Daily Bread has continued to respond to this urgent need by providing emergency food, financial assistance and seasonal assistance, while also offering financial mentoring and instruction services so that our clients can develop a plan to move forward.
-Our new Project BRIDGE Program brings together all of these services plus additional supports to help select clients as they do the hard work to truly move themselves to true financial self-sufficiency.
+Our Project BRIDGE Program brings together all of these services plus additional supports to help select clients as they do the hard work to truly move themselves to true financial self-sufficiency.
+In 2014, we welcomed the Naomi Project of Northern Virginia as our newest Program.
+Naomi Project mentors work with new and expecting moms across Northern Virginia to help them have healthy pregnancies and raise healthy babies.

 Today, the families we help are likely to be members of the working poor – often juggling multiple jobs, the elderly and disabled, or those who were financially secure but have found themselves in crisis due to job loss, debt or health issues.
 More than half of those we serve are children.